-Nowadays, fake urine is also used by individuals who need to undergo drug testing.
-These people are not limited to drug users alone.
-Some individuals who take prescription medications that are known to cause false positives also use fake urine in an effort to pass drug tests.
+Nowadays, fake urine also used by individuals who need to undergo drug testing.
+These people not limited to drug users alone.
+Some people who take false-positive drugs use fake urine to pass drug tests.

 What is fake urine and what are the risks involved in its use?

 According to Synthetic Urine World, fake or synthetic urine is composed of substances that are naturally present in natural urine such as urea, creatinine, uric acid, among others.

 Its look, composition, chemical characteristics, specific gravity, and pH level mimic human urine.

 Fake urine used for drug testing, animal repellent, pranks, medical student urinalysis, and in science labs.